 Crystal meth is a super-strength amphetamine stimulant.
 Industrial chemicals and cleaning products which can be toxic often go into making it.

 Used in chillouts, sex parties and during sex or clubbing, crystal releases the brain’s stress hormone norepinephrine and ‘feel good’ chemicals dopamine and serotonin.

 Meth comes as white or colourless crystals which can be crushed to make a powder.
 It can also come as a pill.

 Meth in its crystalline form can be smoked through a glass pipe.

 Crystal as a powder is usually snorted, but can be mixed with water and injected.
-It can also be injected up the arse with a syringe with the needle taken off, which is known as a booty bump.
+It can also be injected up the arse with a syringe with the needle taken off - this is known as a 'booty bump'.

 Using meth is called ‘tweaking’ and injecting it is called ‘slamming’.